PHP-CPG/.github/profile/README.md

 ### [Patched PHP](https://github.com/PHP-CPG/php-src)

-We had to patch the original PHP interpreter to allow for the processing of constant strings.
+We had to patch the original PHP interpreter to allow for the processing of constant strings in our bytecode dump.
 Using our fork of the interpreter is a hard requirement, and we try to keep as up-to-date as possible.

 ### [Code Property Graph](https://github.com/PHP-CPG/CPG)